“There’s been an accident.”

 Accomplishing the steps above is an excellent step toward establishing a fleet safety program.
 However, a good safety program is always adapting to meet the evolving needs of the industry.
 Leadership must be prepared to refine and adapt their fleet safety programs to reflect new technologies, policies, and circumstances.
 Because at the end of the day, investing in safety improvements is an investment in your fleet itself, helping to better position your team and your business for success in the future.

-If you would like to learn more about Samsara's safety offerings, contact us for a demo or free trial today.
+_If you would like to learn more about Samsara's safety offerings, contact us for a demo at www.samsara.com/free-trial today.